chrissimpkins/naked-docs/quickstart.rst

     $ spameggs version
     spameggs 0.1.0

 * The displayed text automatically changes when you increment your version number in the ``spameggs/lib/spameggs/settings.py`` file and the format of the displayed string can be modified to your liking.
+You can learn more with the links below.

 Learn More
 ^^^^^^^^^^^